TalaoDAO/sandbox-doc/docs/source/code_openid.rst

         "updated_at": 1665842751
     }

 * "sub" is the subject ID, in our case it is the DID of the user (walletr Decentralized IDentifier).
-You can check that DID in your wallet settiongs.
+You can check that DID in your wallet settiongs !
 * "aud" is the issuer URL in the OpenID format
 * "email" is the main data of your verifiable credential